Why Machine Footprint Matters When Moving Mulch or Soil

 A wheelbarrow can place material well, but pushing loaded wheelbarrows over long distances creates fatigue, wasted walking, and slower production.

-The W.I.T.C.H.™ keeps what the wheelbarrow does best and removes much of what slows it down.
+The W.I.T.C.H.™ keeps what the wheelbarrow does best and reduces what slows it down.

 Material-moving becomes inefficient when both of these are true:

-- The final placement area is too tight, finished, soft, sloped, or awkward for the machine
+The final placement area is too tight, finished, soft, sloped, curved, obstructed, or awkward for the machine.

 This is one of the most common landscape problems.